z669016/mybooks/README.md

 in the```SecurityConfig```.

 All in all, an interesting journey :-)

+### Logging
+Logging is implemented using `Logback`.
+All major classes and methods have debug logging, on the constructor, on public method calls including input parameters, and method result.

+Logging is configured in the `application.yml` file (not the `logback.xml` file).

 ### SSL
 Enabling SSL was quite simple, the process is described at